-As described above, Social Security taxes and benefits are features of the program that strike a certain balance between the principles of individual equity and social adequacy.
-The Committee's analysis measures how each of the proposed system changes would affect individual equity and social adequacy.
+As described above, Social Security taxes and benefits strike a certain balance between the principles of individual equity and social adequacy.
+The committee's analysis measures how each of the proposed changes would affect this balance between individual equity and social adequacy.